kleopatra999/mapzen-docs/metro-extracts/overview.md

 So Migurski set up and, for a while, hosted Metro Extract downloads.
 And [Nelson Minar](http://somebits.com/) and [Smart Chicago](http://www.smartchicagocollaborative.org/) and others in the mapping community contributed to it and helped maintain it.
 With [Extractotron](https://github.com/migurski/Extractotron/), if you wanted to get OSM data of just the New York City metro area, you could do so really easily.

 Eventually Mapzen took on running and releasing Metro Extracts.
-There is a [chef recipe](https://github.com/mapzen/chef-metroextractor) to do it (if those words just mean food to you, [go here](https://docs.getchef.com/essentials_cookbook_recipes.html)), which makes maintenance and updating the extracts easier.
+There is a [chef recipe](https://github.com/mapzen/chef-metroextractor) to do it (if those words mean food to you, [go here](https://docs.getchef.com/essentials_cookbook_recipes.html)), which makes maintenance and updating the extracts easier.

 ##Choose a file format